ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/vpn/install_softether_vpn_server.md

 ServerPasswordSet
 ```

 Enter and then re-type your new password.
-You’ll need this whenever you want to change the server-wide options, like the IPSEC PSK
+You'll need this whenever you want to change the server-wide options, like the IPSEC PSK

 ### Step 7: Create A Virtual Hub